Prop Launch

 Financing and stamp duty

-Loan limits, the cash and CPF rules, and the stamp duties payable are broadly the same for both routes — they depend on your residency status and how many properties you already own, not on whether the unit is new or resale.
+Loan limits, the cash and CPF rules, and the stamp duties payable are broadly the same for both routes - they depend on your residency status and how many properties you already own, not on whether the unit is new or resale.
 Buyer's Stamp Duty, and Additional Buyer's Stamp Duty where it applies, are payable in both cases.
-[VERIFY CURRENT RATE — 2026] for the exact stamp duty and loan-to-value figures before you budget.
+Confirm the exact stamp duty and loan-to-value figures with IRAS and your banker before you budget.

 Which should you choose?